miércoles, 29 de junio de 2011

 a mis brazos regreses como hermosa visión.

-must have been diluted invisible in crying
+it must have dissolved, invisible in tears,

 that escaped your eyes when I betrayed you.

-I betrayed our dreams, our youthful love
+I betrayed our dreams, our youthful love,

-However, after several perverse years
+Yet after several bitter years had passed,

-I began to receive a strange visit.
+I began to receive a strange visitation.

-you appear constant as exquisite vision.
+you appear unceasing, an exquisite vision.

-When you get questions: - Did you really love me?
+When you arrive, you ask: “Did you truly love me?

-If so, why did you go indolent?
+If so, why did you leave so coldly?

-the virgin passion of a different love? -
+the virgin passion of a different love?”

-It can't reach you, heart.
+can no longer reach you, my heart.

 jueves, 17 de marzo de 2011